saco1621/Conerlious_DataScience_portfolio/README.md

-# Conerlious_Portfolio
+# Ken_Portfolio
-A data science portfolio for Conerlious Sagandira.
+A data science portfolio of Conerlious Sagandira.